npm/couch-login/README.md

 with the same arguments as login, or the first step of the process that failed.

+### couch.signup(userData, callback)

+Create a new user account.
+The userData must contain at least a `name` and `password` field.
+Any additional data will be copied to the user record.
+The `_id`, `name`, `roles`, `type`, `password_sha`, `salt`, and `date` fields are generated.

+Also signs in as the newly created user, on successful account creation.

+### couch.deleteAccount(name, callback)

+Deletes a user account.
+If not logged in as the user, or a server admin, then the request will fail.

+Note that this immediately invalidates any session tokens for the deleted user account.
+If you are deleting the user's record, then you ought to follow this with `couch.logout(callback)` so that it won't try to re-use the invalid session.

 ### couchdb.logout(callback)

 Delete the session out of couchdb.
 This makes the token permanently